universe-builders/universe-builders.github.io/void-survivors/accessibility-plan.md

 ## 👍 Low-powered device accessibility plan
 More than 54% of the world's mobile and laptop devices are considered to be low-powered, offering a small CPU, integrated GPU, and low battery life.
 This is proportionally higher in low-socio economic area's, such as in developing countries and remote communities, where an estimated 84% of devices are considered to be low-powered.

-To support low-powered devices (low CPU, GPU, and battery life) common in low socio-economic environments it is vital to make the game as efficent as possible on those devices.
+To support low-powered devices (low CPU, GPU, and battery life) common in low socio-economic environments it is vital to make the game as efficient as possible on those devices.

 This was a strong consideration in the choosing of the game genre and mechanics, eg:
 * the art style is a highly-optimizable voxel representation, ideal for small GPUs